xulture/Plugin_Shroud/readme.md

   This is the cheapest and quickest way to establish that an object is not on screen (by comparing object's pRenderNode->GetDrawFrame, and current gEnv->pRenderer->GetFrameID()

+* A lot of the code was based on Plugin_SDK and various Hendrikp's examplesl many thanks for this!

 * A lot of the code was based on OpenGL Example Project 1.1 from cloak-works.com; many thanks for this!

 * Further optimization based on distance from camera is possible.